kevin-xuan/Graph-Flashback/README.md

 Graph_Flashback/KGE/POI_graph/gowalla_scheme2_transe_loc_temporal_100.pkl

-**3. Optional, the [pre-trained model](https://drive.google.com/file/d/1oUXQjtnDrUnmdhVSGY64WrXBngzD1qhz/view?usp=sharing) are also provided, you can unzip the file into "data/" (e.g., Graph_Flashback/data/pre-trained model/*_schema2) and use "scripts/construct_graphs.sh" for generating the graphs in this paper.
+**3. Optional, the [pretrained-model](https://drive.google.com/file/d/1oUXQjtnDrUnmdhVSGY64WrXBngzD1qhz/view?usp=sharing) are also provided, you can unzip the file into "data/" (e.g., Graph_Flashback/data/pretrained-model/gowalla_schema2) and use "scripts/construct_graphs.sh" for generating the graphs in this paper.
 (If you are interested in the code of pre-trained model, you can find the download link [here](https://github.com/kevin-xuan/Graph-Flashback/issues/1#issuecomment-1235372011)) (including processed triplets files)**.
 Otherwise, we also provide the pure source code for training your models on your own datasets [here](https://github.com/kevin-xuan/KGE), which needs to construct your triplets files.
 See Section [Training new datasets](#Training-new-datasets) for details.

 **4. The friend datasets have been uploaded into the [data file](https://github.com/kevin-xuan/Graph-Flashback/tree/main/data).
 You can also download the user profile file by the link presented in Section 6 "EXPERIMENTS" in our paper.**